emirkmo/rawsight_ML/README.md

 are left to the
 actual lab jupyter notebook, which is easier to use, and can be found by enrolling in the course on Coursera.
-The code is written by me to complete the lab, so is not copied.
-The
+The code is written by me to complete the lab, and was not copied.
+However, full disclosure;
+I started using github co-pilot after the midway point of the second course as I had started a new job and found myself with less time.
+So the NN code is heavily AI inspired.

 ## Design decisions